sylefeb/VoxModSynth/README.md

 Sylvain Lefebvre
 @sylefeb

+## Input / output

-- The expected voxel format is '.slab.vox' as exported by MagicaVoxel
+- The expected voxel format for inputs is '.slab.vox' as exported by MagicaVoxel
-- The output can be directly imported into MagicaVoxel (use MagicaVoxel viewer for larger outputs, as MagicaVoxel clamps to 128^3)
+- The output (.slab.vox) can be directly imported into MagicaVoxel (use MagicaVoxel viewer for larger outputs, as MagicaVoxel clamps to 128^3)
-- Pallete indices are used as tile ids (labels).
-- Pallete index 255 is empty, 254 is ground.
+- Pallete indices are used as tile ids (labels), pallete index 255 is empty, 254 is ground.
 - Input files are in subdir exemplars/
 - Output is produced in subdir results/

+## Constraints

+The input exemplar is made of 8 bit voxels (0-255), colored by a palette.
+This conveniently fits voxel editors such as the great MagicaVoxel.
+Each index is a 'label' and will later be replaced by a 3D tile.
+When two voxels are side by side in the input, they are allowed to be neighboring in the same configuration in the output.
+Everything else is disallowed.
+This provides the set of constraints.
+A special label means 'empty' (index 255) and another 'ground' (index 254).

+## Learn more

 For more details on model synthesis:
 - http://graphics.stanford.edu/~pmerrell/ (Example-Based Model Synthesis)
 - https://github.com/mxgmn/WaveFunctionCollapse

-Limitations:
+## Limitations
-- all labels are currently equiprobable (will be updated soon)
+- All labels are currently equiprobable (will be updated soon)